compsys-progtools/spring2024/resources/glossary.md

 directory
   a collection of files typically created for organizational purposes

+divergent
+  git branches that have diverged means that there are different commits that have same parent; there are multipe ways that git could fix this, so you have to tell it what strategy to use

 fixed point number
   the concept that the decimal point does not move in the number.
 Cannot represent as wide of a range of values as a floating point number.